cumulus-digital/00-wp-cumulus-tools/README.md

 * core/post-terms: Adds support for custom taxonomies.
 * core/query: Adds ajax pagination for query loop blocks.
 * core/search: Adds post-type and taxonomy filters for search fields.

+## Shortcodes

+* post-table: Inserts a simple table of posts with their pubdate.

 ## Utilities